 Human population growth and wildlife extinction:

 In the research, the team compared human and non-human predation — 2,125 species of predators were surveyed.
 The researchers said that they were surprised by their findings; the findings showed that there was a huge difference between human and non-human predators.
-Researchers also noted that in some cases, humans aggressively hunted species that were in most decline for trophies.
+Researchers also noted that in some cases, humans aggressively hunted species that were in most decline for trophies, which leads to dire impacts on the ecosystem.

 “We should be protecting our wildlife and marine assets as an investor would in a stock portfolio,” says Darimont.